 Spades can be played with only two, or three players.
 The rules for these game variations will be listed below.
 The two and three-player variants are always cutthroat games.

 The Spades instructions are as follows:

-As the rules are all essentially the same in each version of Spades, this guide will mainly focus on four-player Spades.
-However, this guide will also explain how to play Spades with two people, and how to play Spades with three people.
+As the rules are all essentially the same in each version, this guide will mainly focus on four-player Spades.
+However, this guide will also briefly touch upon playing with two people, and how to play Spades with three people.